GMA326/azure_quiz/README.md

 using a simple nginx webserver http://gaetanomanduca.tech:8090

-Azure_Quiz with github and linkedin footer thx https://github.com/korny861 for your help!
+Azure_Quiz with github and linkedin footer thx https://github.com/korny861 for your collaboration!